 - Add the eggs and mix well for about 1 minute.

-- Add the flours, salt and baking powder.
+- Add the flours, baking soda, baking powder and salt.
 Gently fold in the dry ingredients until combined; stop once the dough comes together.

 - Sprinkle a couple of tablespoons of all purpose flour onto the cookie tray that is lined with parchment.
 Carefully dump out the bowl onto the tray and gently form the dough into one long log.
 The dough will be slightly sticky and soft, so add more flour as needed to form the shape.